Rosebank, Staten Island: Community

 In recent years, the neighborhood has experienced an influx of other ethnic groups, including Eastern Europeans, various Hispanic nationalities, as well as Asians, particularly from the Philippines.

-The age, density, and architectural style of Rosebank's housing stock resembles most of the island's North Shore neighborhoods, but demographically, Rosebank has more in common with such East Shore communities as New Dorp.
+The age, density, and architectural style of Rosebank's housing stock resembles most of the island's North Shore neighborhoods, but demographically, Rosebank has more in common with East Shore communities such as New Dorp.
 As a result, there is considerable disagreement regarding Rosebank's classification within the island's various regions.

-Notable residents
+Notable people

 Notable current and former residents of Rosebank include: